FelipeACXavier/PhD/content/Meeting notes/Weekly sync/Progress meeting - Paper idea 1.1.md

 - How does the TSP look like?
 (How complete does it need to be?
 Is it fine to change the plan later?)
 - Idea: Elena mentioned that lots of roboticists don't really think of an architecture, they simply start organically building the necessary software components.
-	- Propose or use an existing architecture for mobile robots (see [[content/Standalone notes/ES Schema|ES Schema]]), then use and extend Stario's tools to explore the underlying architecture of several robots, and compare the expectation with reality.
+	- Propose or use an existing architecture for mobile robots (see [[content/Standalone notes/ES Schema|ES Schema]]), then use and extend Satrio's tools to explore the underlying architecture of several robots, and compare the expectation with reality.
 With this combination, we should have enough information to
 # To do

 _What is the plan for next week?_